blue-moon22/palidis4/README.md

 PaliDIS is a Nextflow pipeline that predicts insertion sequence annotations of paired-end, short-read metagenomic data.

-The tool is based upon identifying inverted terminal repeats (ITRs) (figure below) of insertion sequences using an efficient maximal exact matching algorithm between reads of large metagenomic datasets, which are then resolved on metagenomic assemblies.
+The tool is based upon identifying inverted terminal repeats (ITRs) (figure below) of insertion sequences using an efficient maximal exact matching algorithm between reads of large metagenomic datasets, which are then resolved on metagenomic contigs.

 <img src="img/insertion_sequence.png" alt="insertion sequence" width="400"/>